 - Best park – Starved Rock State Park

-- Best activity for kids – Six Flags Great America
+- Activity for kids – Six Flags Great America

-- Best activity for adults – Willis Tower Sky Deck
+- Activity for adults – Willis Tower Sky Deck

-- Best food – Milly’s Pizza in the Pan
+- Food Option – Milly’s Pizza in the Pan

 - Best all-around accommodation – The Peninsula Chicago